Stanley-k9/medical/README.md

 # medical

+Appointment making system for Doctors

-this system was developed using HTML,CSS,SQL and PHP
+This system was developed using HTML,CSS,SQL and PHP

 I used XAMPP as my server then for the database i used PHPMYADMIN located in XAMPP